-It might appear encouraging, therefore, that the government, the VMD, and even the industry representatives RUMA, have all declared their opposition to using antibiotics for routine prevention [18][26][27][28].
-However, at present the government has refused to legislate, and has merely committed itself to strengthening guidance on preventative use [27].
+It might appear encouraging, therefore, that the government, the VMD, and even the industry representatives RUMA, have all declared their opposition to using antibiotics for routine prevention^{20,29,30,31}.
+However, at present the government has refused to legislate, and has merely committed itself to strengthening guidance on preventative use30.

-Despite this lack of effective action, George Eustice, the Under-Secretary of State for Farming, Food and Marine Environment, has claimed regarding the preventative use of antibiotics in animal feed, that 'some progress is being made in reducing that', even though the statistics show that no significant progress is being made [18].
+Despite this lack of effective action, George Eustice, now Minister of State at Defra has claimed regarding the preventative use of antibiotics in animal feed, that 'some progress is being made in reducing that', even though the statistics show that no significant progress is being made20.